Category: Blockchain

 Algorithms and Algocracy – II

-In the previous post, I provided a simple definition of an algorithm to then explore its use in the digital world.
-While algorithms live from the inputs they are feed, digital programs such as mobile apps and web platforms are comprised of a series of algorithms that, working in sync, deliver the desired output(s).
-Algorithms…
+In the previous post, I provided a simple definition of an algorithm to explore its use in the digital world.
+While algorithms live from the inputs they feed, digital programs such as mobile apps and web platforms comprise a series of algorithms that, working in sync, deliver the desired output(s).
+Algorithms sit between a given…